The universal thickening of the field of real numbers: Introduction

-For the field $\R$ of real numbers, Galois theory does not seem to be helpful since $\Aut(\R)$ is the trivial group and $\Aut_\R(\C)=\Z/2\Z$ is too small.
+For the field $\R$ of real numbers, Galois theory is of little help since $\Aut(\R)$ is the trivial group and $\Aut_\R(\C)=\Z/2\Z$ is too small.
 However, the point that we want to emphasize in this paper is that the transposition of the above three steps is still meaningful and yields non-trivial, relevant rings endowed with a {\em canonical} one parameter group of automorphisms $\arf_\lambda$, $\lambda\in\R_+^\times$, which replaces the Frobenius $\varphi$.
 More precisely, the analogues of the above three steps are: \begin{enumerate} \item A dequantization process, from fields to hyperfields. \item An extension ($W$-models) of the Witt construction that lifts back structures from hyperfields to fields. \item Various completion processes which yield the relevant Banach and Frechet algebras. \end{enumerate} We discovered that the two apparently unrelated processes of dequantization on one side (\cf \cite{Lit}) and the direct transposition of the perfection process to the real archimedean place on the other, are in fact identical.
 The perfection process, in the case of the local field $\R$, starts by considering the set $F(\R)$ made by sequences $x=(x_n)_{n\geq 0}$, $x_n\in \R$, which satisfy the condition $x_{n+1}^\kappa=x_n$ for all $n\in\Z_{\ge 0}$.
 Here, $\kappa$ is a fixed positive {\em odd} rational number (\ie $|\kappa|_2=1$) such that $|\kappa|_\infty<1$.
 In Section~\ref{sec:1stsection} we prove that by applying the same algebraic rules as in the construction of the field $F(L)$ in the $p$-adic case, one inevitably obtains a hyperfield (in the sense of M.~Krasner) $\trop$.
 The hyper-structure on $\trop$ is perfect, independent of the choice of $\kappa$ and it turns out that $\trop$ coincides with the tropical real hyperfield introduced by O.~Viro in \cite{V} as the dequantization of $\R$.
-The main relevant feature of the hyperfield $\trop$ is to be no longer rigid (unlike the field $\R$) and some of its properties are summarized as follows \begin{itemize} \item $\trop$ is a perfect hyperfield of characteristic one, \ie $x+x=x$, $\forall x\in \trop$. \item $\Aut(\trop)=\R_+^\times$, with a canonical one parameter group of automorphisms $\theta_\lambda$, $\lambda\in\R_+^\times$. \item The map $x\to x_0$ defines a bijection of sets $\trop\stackrel{\sim}{\to} \R$; the inverse image of the interval $[-1,1]\subset\R$ is the maximal compact sub-hyperring $\cO\subset\trop$. \end{itemize} No mathematician will abandon with light heart the familiar algebraic framework of rings and fields for the esoteric one of hyperstructures.
-When Krasner introduced hyperfields (and hyperrings) motivated by the correspondence he had unveiled between the Galois theories in unequal characteristics (\cite{Kr}), the main criticism which prevailed was that all the interesting and known examples of hyperfields (and hyperrings) are obtained as quotients $K/G$ of a field (or ring) by a subgroup $G\subset K^\times$ of its multiplicative group, so why not to encode the structure by the (classical) pair $(K,G)$ rather than by the hyperfield $K/G$.
-The second step (ii) in our construction exploits exactly that criticism and turns it into a construction which has the additional advantage to parallel the classical $p$-isotypical Witt construction.
-Given a hyperfield $H$, a $W$-{\em model} of $H$ is by definition a triple $(K,\rho,\tau)$ where \begin{itemize} \item $K$ is a field \item $\rho:K\to H$ is a homomorphism of hyperfields \item $\tau: H\to K$ is a multiplicative section of $\rho$. \end{itemize} The notion of morphism of $W$-models is straightforward to define.
-A $W$-model of $H$ is said to be {\em universal} if it is an initial object in the category of $W$-models of $H$.
-When such universal model exists it is unique up to canonical isomorphism and we denote it by $W(H)$.
-In Section~\ref{sec:2ndsection} we show that the universal $W$-model of $\trop$ exists and it coincides with the triple which was constructed in \cite{CC1} and \cite{C}, by working with the tropical semi-field $\rmax$ of characteristic one and implementing some concrete formulas, involving entropy, which extend the \te formula for sums of \te lifts to the case of characteristic one.
+The main relevant feature of the hyperfield $\trop$ is to be no longer rigid (unlike the field $\R$) and some of its properties are summarized as follows